-If you’re ready to roll up your sleeves and manage your own fix-and-flip like an HGTV pro, you’re likely on the active end of the spectrum.
-If you’re strapped for time and just want to put your money in to an investment with stronger and more reliable performance than the stock market, you’re likely on the passive end of the spectrum.
+If you’re ready to roll up your sleeves and manage your own fix-and-flip like an HGTV pro, you’re likely on the active end of the real estate investment spectrum.
+If you’re strapped for time and just want to put your money into an investment with stronger and more reliable performance than the stock market, you’re likely on the passive end of the spectrum.

-But if you’re thinking that you might be in the middle, look into turnkey rentals and buy-and-holds, as they may give you some of that control, without a huge time investment.
+But if you’re thinking that you might be in the middle, look into turnkey rentals and buy-and-holds, as they may give you some of that control and passive income without a huge time investment.